lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 can be called at different points in time within a timestep, as explained in `Developer_flow`.
-This allows the input script to tailor how a specific simulation is run, what diagnostic computations are performed, and how the output of those computations if further processes or output.
+This allows the input script to tailor how a specific simulation is run, what diagnostic computations are performed, and how the output of those computations is further processed or output.

-Further code sharing is possible by creating derived classes from the derived classes (e.g., to implement an accelerated version of a pair style) where only a subset of the derived class methods are replaced with accelerated versions.
+Additional code sharing is possible by creating derived classes from the derived classes (e.g., to implement an accelerated version of a pair style) where only a subset of the derived class methods are replaced with accelerated versions.